Malta 5 Day Itinerary: Travel Guide (2023 Edition)

 What to bring: backpack with water, sunblock.

-Comino Island: The Crystal Lagoon
+Comino Island: The Blue Lagoon (and Crystal Lagoon)

 Take a ferry ride to Comino Island and enjoy the breathtaking Crystal Lagoon